siloist/siloist.github.io/README.md

 The http://silo.ist website.
 The purpouse of this porject is to collect all Silo's work, reformat them in markdown texts with good metadata, and publish it for free, permament accessibility.

-# Silo
+## Silo
 Silo is the pseudonym of Mario Luis Rodríguez Cobos.
 He was born in 1938 near Mendoza, located between Argentina and Chile.
 His writings have been translated into numerous languages.
 His official site is <http://silo.net>

-## People
+## People and maintainers
-the project has been launched by [Stefano Cecere](https://github.com/StefanoCecere) and Federico Palumbo
+The project has been launched by [Stefano Cecere](https://github.com/StefanoCecere) and Federico Palumbo

 ## Contribute
-please submit an [issue](https://github.com/Siloist/silo.ist/issues) if you have any comment and critics fork the project and start submitting pull request if you want to contribute
+Please submit an [issue](https://github.com/Siloist/silo.ist/issues) if you have any comment and critics fork the project and start submitting pull request if you want to contribute

 ## Technology
-The site is build with Jekyll - http://jekyllrb.com/ and hosted here at GitHub.
+The site is build with Jekyll - http://jekyllrb.com/ and hosted at GitHub.

 ## Contributor notes
-to startup the local Jekyll site:
-`bundle exec jekyll serve`
+To launch the local Jekyll site: `bundle exec jekyll serve`